 Questions?
 Criticisms?
 Suggestions?
 Comment below :D!

 P.S.
-For those working in large research organizations like pharmaceutical companies, the multi-armed bandit isn’t great in all situations either, because it’s modelled on the concept of immediate reward.
+For those working in large research organizations like pharmaceutical companies, the multi-armed bandit isn’t great in all situations either, because it’s modeled on the concept of immediate reward.
 Drugs like cancer treatments can only be proven effective over the long-term.
 This suggests that there’s a market opportunity for developing a smarter approach to predictive testing, that measures/is able to forecast long-term results.

 Also, Wikipedia suggests that multi-armed bandits are used in pharma research because of uncertainty about resource allocation, but imho there are broader issues.
-How long will it take to go from R&D to market?
+How long will it take to go from R&D to the market?
 CRO essentially implements immediately, based on market validation.
-Science and consumer protection requires intermediary steps like the FDA, but there’s a HUGE opportunity for anyone who can challenge the foundational assumptions about pharma testing and speed things up.
+Science and consumer protection require intermediary steps like the FDA, but there’s a HUGE opportunity for anyone who can challenge the foundational assumptions about pharma testing and speed things up.
 Perhaps starting with analyzing bottlenecks in the process and thinking how to widen the neck, pop the cork or just go around them entirely…